Digitile Exits Stealth Mode and Launches Search Engine with Artificial Intelligence for Easily Finding Files on Disparate Cloud Storage Platforms

 New Software-as-a-Service Can Boost Employee Efficiency 165x and Save Companies Thousands of Dollars Per Year

-PHOENIX, April 17, 2018 — Emerging from stealth mode, Digitile, today announced the launch of its new smart and easy-to-use search engine delivered as software-as-a-service (SaaS) that gives companies relief from the difficulty of finding files stored across disparate cloud storage platforms such as Google Drive, Dropbox and OneDrive.
-Digitile’s advanced search algorithm combines key words, natural language processing and image recognition to generate search results all-in-one place in an Instagram “tile-like”, visually appealing experience.
+PHOENIX, April 17, 2019 — Emerging from stealth mode, Digitile, today announced the launch of its new smart and easy-to-use search engine delivered as software-as-a-service (SaaS) that gives companies relief from the difficulty of finding files stored across disparate cloud storage platforms such as Google Drive, Dropbox, and OneDrive.
+Digitile’s advanced search algorithm combines keywords, natural language processing, and image recognition to generate search results all-in-one-place in an Instagram “tile-like”, visually appealing experience.

-Digitile was co-founded by CEO Michelle Eichner and Chief Product Officer Josh Topel who gained their deep SaaS development, strategy and sales expertise while working at Fortune 500 technology companies.
-Eichner was also integral to the success of startup Pivotal Veracity, an email deliverability platform which had thousands of users and exited with its sale to Unica Corp., an IBM company.
+Digitile was co-founded by CEO Michelle Eichner and Chief Product Officer Josh Topel who gained their deep SaaS development, strategy, and sales expertise while working at Fortune 500 technology companies.
+Eichner was also integral to the success of startup Pivotal Veracity, an email deliverability platform that had thousands of users and exited with its sale to Unica Corp., an IBM company.

 A Gartner study revealed that professionals spend an average of 18 minutes searching for a file, while IDC estimated that $19,732 is wasted per worker yearly on search activities.
 With Digitile’s advanced algorithm and the consolidation of all of a user’s cloud storage platforms, files are found in one simple search attempt, potentially saving a 100-employee company $1,961,200 annually.

-The Digitile software-as-a-service is available now with annual pricing of $8.00 per month per user.
+The Digitile software-as-a-service is available now with annual pricing of $69.00 per month for 5 users.
 Businesses can signup for a free one-month trial today at Digitile.